Key Takeaways

 Can I sue a liquor store for selling alcohol to a drunk driver?

-Oklahoma's dram shop law is more limited for package sellers like liquor stores.
-It is harder to establish liability because the brief interaction at a register makes it more difficult to observe intoxication.
-However, if the buyer was obviously impaired at the time of sale, a claim may still be viable.
+Oklahoma dram shop claims are often harder against package sellers like liquor stores because the brief interaction at a register makes it more difficult to prove observable intoxication.
+However, if the buyer was noticeably impaired at the time of sale, a claim may still be viable.

 What is the difference between first-party and third-party dram shop claims?

 A third-party claim is brought by someone injured by the intoxicated person — for example, a victim of a drunk driving crash.
 A first-party claim would be brought by the intoxicated person themselves.
-Oklahoma generally limits or bars first-party claims, recognizing that the person who chose to drink shares significant responsibility.
+First-party claims face major comparative-fault and public-policy problems because the person who chose to drink shares responsibility for their own intoxication.

 Is a private host liable for serving alcohol in Oklahoma?

-Generally, private individuals who furnish alcohol to adult guests are not liable under Oklahoma's dram shop statute.
-However, anyone who furnishes alcohol to a minor may face liability if that minor causes injury.
-Social host liability for adults is largely limited to commercial establishments.
+Generally, private individuals who furnish alcohol to adult guests are not treated like licensed commercial vendors under Oklahoma dram shop law.
+Furnishing alcohol to a minor is different and can create criminal exposure and civil-risk issues if the minor causes injury.

 Why should I pursue the bar instead of just suing the drunk driver?

 Many drunk drivers carry only Oklahoma's minimum auto insurance ($25,000 per person) or no insurance at all.
-Bars and restaurants carry commercial liability policies with significantly higher limits.
-Pursuing the establishment that over-served the driver may be essential to obtaining full compensation for catastrophic injuries.
+Bars and restaurants often carry commercial liability policies with higher limits.
+Pursuing the establishment that over-served the driver may be important to obtaining meaningful compensation for catastrophic injuries.

 Injured by a Drunk Driver?

 The bar that kept serving may share responsibility.
-We investigate every source of recovery to maximize your compensation.
+We investigate every viable source of recovery.

 Get a Free Consultation →This article is for general information only and is not legal advice.